Ireland at the Rugby World Cup: Summary

 Ireland topped Pool D of the 2015 Rugby World Cup with four victories and with two bonus points.
 Ireland beat Canada and Romania with bonus points in their first two games.
 Ireland then faced Italy, coming out on top 16–9, the only try coming from Keith Earls who surpassed Brian O'Driscoll as Ireland's leading Rugby World Cup try scorer with eight.
 The final pool game saw Ireland face France.
 The winner would set up a quarter final against Argentina and avoid the All Blacks.
 Ireland overcame the loss to injury of key players Johnny Sexton, Peter O'Mahony and Paul O'Connell to run out 24–9 winners.
 The victory set up another game for Ireland in the Millennium Stadium against Pool C runners up Argentina on 18 October 2015.
 Ireland battled and came back from a 17-point deficit to come within 3 points of their opponents, but eventually lost 43–20.

 At the 2019 Rugby World Cup, Ireland began with a 27–3 win against Scotland on 22 September before losing to Japan a week later 19–12 in the Shizuoka Stadium.

 Wins over Russia by 35-0 and Samoa by 47-5 set up a quarter-final against New Zealand on 19 October.

 In Joe Schmidt's last game in charge, New Zealand won easily by 46–14 to eliminate Ireland from the World Cup at the quarter-final stage for the seventh time.

+At the 2023 Rugby World Cup, Ireland ranked 1st in the world opened their campaign with their biggest ever win at a Rugby World Cup beating Romania 82–8 in Pool B on 9 September.

+On 16 September they defeated Tonga 59–16, and a week later won against South Africa 13–8.

+Ireland went on to win their final pool match against Scotland 36–14 at Stade de France on 7 October and finished top of the pool.

+In the quarter-final's a week later they lost 24–28 to New Zealand at the Stade de France, and were knocked out of the tournament.
+It was the eighth time that Ireland have been knocked out at the quarter-final stage.